Grzegorz-T/Python_web/README.md

-A website where you can buy virtual stocks from GPW.
+A website where you can buy/sell virtual stocks from GPW.